Doctorbal/zabbix-postgres-partitioning/README.md

 ### [SQL Config Zabbix 3.4 migration](#zabbix-3-4-config-migration)

 On the new SQL server dump the config data from the old SQL.
 Exclude large tables, keep only the "small" one to make things much faster.
 As I did not want to keep the disk trashing I used the compression via `-j 4`.
-Also since I want to restore data in paralell later on, I choose the directory format (`-Fd`).
+Also since I want to restore data in parallel later on, I choose the directory format (`-Fd`).

 ```
 pg_dump -v -Fd -j 4 -d zabbix -h <OLD_ZABBIX_SQL_IP> -U zabbix --inserts -Z 4 -f sql_dump-SMALL_TABLES-for-restore --exclude-table=history* --exclude-table=trends*